-With every system we design, we aim for Net-Zero.
-What is Net-Zero?
-It means your energy consumption is less than or equal to the energy you produce, so you aren’t pulling any electricity from your utility company, that your system didn’t produce.
+It means your energy consumption is less than the energy you produce.
+That means you aren’t pulling any electricity from your utility company, that your solar system didn’t produce.
 Why is this so important?
-Utility companies implemented rate plans for solar customers that aren’t favorable.
-It is called a Time-Of-Use (TOU) rate plan, and it definitely appears to be designed to safeguard the utility company as more and more people go green.
+California utility companies implemented rate plans for solar customers that aren’t favorable.
+It’s called a Time-Of-Use (TOU) rate plan, and it is designed to safeguard the utility company as more and more people go solar.

 Time of Use Rate Plans